withgraphite/frontend-interview/README.md

 ## Making frontend changes

 To change the default app you see, open `src/App.tsx` and start making changes.
+The page should hot reload whenever you save a file.

 ## Linting